Tessa’s Recipe Rundown

 These cookies are the ultimate turtle treat and are crunchy, gooey, and rich without being cloyingly sweet.

-Perfect for your Christmas parties and potlucks, and so cute and unusual for your Christmas cookie platters, these Turtle Thumbprint Cookies are a total crowd-pleaser.
+Perfect for your Christmas parties and potlucks, and so cute and unusual for your Christmas cookie platters, your friends and family will be asking you to make these Turtle Thumbprint Cookies again and again.

 Sprinkle of Science